Narayana108/awesome-privacy/README.md

 - [do you thing thats funny](https://media.ccc.de/v/30C3_-_5376_-_en_-_saal_1_-_201312271130_-_do_you_think_that_s_funny_-_lizvlx)
 - [advanced_interconnect_attacks](https://media.ccc.de/v/camp2015-6785-advanced_interconnect_attacks)
 - [attacking_end-to-end_email_encryption](https://media.ccc.de/v/35c3-9463-attacking_end-to-end_email_encryption)
+- [Technical aspects of the surveillance in and around the Ecuadorian embassy in London](https://media.ccc.de/v/36c3-11247-technical_aspects_of_the_surveillance_in_and_around_the_ecuadorian_embassy_in_london) - Details about the man hunt for Julian Assange and Wikileaks
 - < ADD CCC LAST BIT OF CCC VIDS HERE >

 # Youtube